Skip to main content

 How do you determine our expected family contribution?

 We use the information that you and your parent(s) provide on the FAFSA, the CSS Profile and 1040 and W-2 tax forms to determine the amount you and your parent(s) should contribute to your education at Carnegie Mellon.
-This amount includes a direct contribution from income, drawing down on assets, and responsible borrowing and is called your Expected Family Contribution (EFC).
+This number is called your Student Aid Index (SAI) on the FAFSA, and includes a direct contribution from income, drawing down on assets, and responsible borrowing.

 Can I waive my Noncustodial Parent Contribution?

 This is reviewed on a case-by-case basis.
-Please see the Financial Aid Special Circumstances request form to learn how to request a noncustodial parent CSS Profile waiver.
+Please see our Applying for Aid page to learn how to request a noncustodial parent CSS Profile waiver.

 Do I need to apply for financial aid each year?